Using Cannabis for Pain Relief

-For patients suffering from acute pain or more long term chronic pain-related disorders, cannabis is believed by many to be a significant and powerful tool to deliver relief in those whose pain severely impairs quality of life.
-In this article we will discuss the two main cannabinoids, cannabidiol (CBD) and tetrahydrocannabinol (THC)
+For patients suffering from acute pain or more long-term chronic pain-related disorders, cannabis is believed by many to be a significant and powerful tool to deliver relief to those whose pain severely impairs their quality of life.
+In this article, we will discuss the two main cannabinoids, cannabidiol (CBD) and tetrahydrocannabinol (THC)

 Cannabinoids vs Opiates

-The importance of pain management in managing patients discomfort cannot be underestimated.
-However another issue which has brought this topic to the forefront of the news and public consciousness is the opioid epidemic which has been an ever worsening situation in the US (e.g. Oxycontin and heroin abuse).
+The importance of pain management in managing patients’ discomfort cannot be underestimated.
+However, another issue that has brought this topic to the forefront of the news and public consciousness is the opioid epidemic which has been an ever-worsening situation in the US (e.g. Oxycontin and heroin abuse).
 The CDC estimates that approximately 450,000 people died due to opioid overdoses (both prescription and illicit).
 The recent increasing frequency of overdose is also linked to the lacing of heroin and other opioids with fentanyl which is a much stronger opiate causing a much higher frequency of overdose and death.

 THC vs CBD for pain